aenhsaihan/App-Partner-Demo/README.md

 ##OTHER NOTES

 I had some issues with the font sizes.
 All the fonts ended up looking bigger than the PDF even though I used the given font sizes.
+Therefore, I ended up using smaller sizes in order to approximate the font size visually from the PDF.

 ##HOURS